Revature-Tech-Support/TechSupport-Authentication/README.md

 `git clone https://github.com/Revature-Tech-Support/TechSupport-Gateway.git`

-- To run you'll also need to have a docker container with Cassandra running.
+- To run the repositories, you'll also need to have a Docker container with Cassandra running.
-- Open the projects in IntelliJ, and start up the eureka and gateway services.
+- Open the projects in your IDE, and start up the Eureka and Gateway services.
 Then all you have to do is run the AuthenicationApp to get the service running.
+- Alternatively, you can cd into the repository folder on your computer and run ```mvn spring-boot:run``` in the command line.

 ## Endpoints
 ### localhost:8080/user
 - Takes POST requests with JSON in the request body.
 JSON should have keys "username", "password", and "isTechAgent".
-- This will cause the microservice to create a new user in the cassandra database with a unique userID.
+- This will create a new user in the Cassandra database with a unique userID.
-- The service will then return status 200 along with a JSON response body consisting of the new user's "userID", "username" and "isTechAgent".
+- If the creation is successful, the service will then return status "200" along with a JSON response body consisting of the new user's "userID", "username" and "isTechAgent".
 - If a user with the same username is already in the database, then the program returns an empty body response and does not create a new user.
-- Passwords are encrypted before being put into the database.
+- Passwords are encrypted before being inserted into the database.

 ### localhost:8080/user/login
 - Takes GET requests with JSON in the request body.
 JSON should have keys "username" and "password".
 - The microservice will then find a user with the same username in the database and check if the provided password is a match with the encrypted one in the database.
-- If the passwords match, the service return status 200 along with a JSON response body consisting of the new user's "userID", "username" and "isTechAgent".
+- If the passwords match, the service returns status "200" along with a JSON response body consisting of the new user's "userID", "username" and "isTechAgent".
-- If the passwords do not match or there is no user with that user name, the service return status 200 and an empty body response.
+- If the passwords do not match or there is no user with that username, the service returns status "200" and an empty body response.